Nong Khai

 Top Things to Do

-While the provided data doesn’t include specific attractions, Nong Khai’s appeal centers around its riverside setting and border town character.
-The Mekong River itself becomes your main attraction - long walks along the riverbank offer views across to Laos, especially beautiful at sunset.
-The town’s location makes it perfect for day trips across the Thai-Lao Friendship Bridge to Vientiane, Laos’s capital, which sits just 25 kilometers away.
-Local markets provide authentic northeastern Thai experiences, while the town’s temples reflect the region’s unique blend of Thai and Lao Buddhist traditions.
-River activities and boat trips let you experience the Mekong up close, and the town’s compact size makes everything easily walkable.
+Nong Khai’s appeal centers around its riverside setting and border town character.
+The Mekong River itself becomes your main attraction — long walks along the riverbank offer views across to Laos, especially beautiful at sunset.
+Sala Kaew Ku (Wat Khaek) is the most striking sight in the province: a sculpture park filled with enormous Hindu and Buddhist statues that feel unlike anything else in Thailand.
+The town’s location makes it ideal for day trips across the Thai-Lao Friendship Bridge to Vientiane, Laos’s capital, just 25 kilometers away.
+Local markets provide northeastern Thai (Isan) experiences, while the town’s temples reflect the region’s blend of Thai and Lao Buddhist traditions.
+The town’s compact size makes everything easily walkable.

 Where to Stay